dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

   labs(x = "Log(Definitive host mass)", y = "Log(Adult worm size)")
 ```

-    ## `geom_smooth()` using method = 'loess'

-    ## Warning: Removed 234 rows containing non-finite values (stat_smooth).

-    ## Warning: Removed 234 rows containing missing values (geom_point).

 ![](adult_size_lcl_files/figure-markdown_github/unnamed-chunk-12-1.png)

 A predicted benefit of long life cycles is that these parasites reach large definitive hosts, where they themselves can grow to large, fecund sizes.
 These assumptions need to be re-evaluated.
 Many parasites with short cycles reproduce in large definitive hosts, and many parasites in large hosts have small reproductive sizes.
 Consequently, there is not a strong relationship between life cycle length and eventual worm reproductive size.

-[Benesh et al. 2014](LINK!!!!!!!) found that nematodes reproducing in high trophic level hosts have longer life cycles on average.
-We argued that high trophic level hosts (top predators) are usually large, and thus may support parasites growing to a large size.
+[Benesh et al. (2014)](LINK!!!!!!!) found that nematodes reproducing in high trophic level hosts have longer life cycles on average.
+In that paper, we argued that high trophic level hosts (top predators) are usually large, and thus may support parasites growing to a large size.
 In food webs, there is a correlation between body size and trophic level.
 But does this also apply to the definitive hosts of helminths?
 In other words, is it valid to assume that high trophic level hosts are also big ones?
 Let's import the trophic level data from that study.
 Trophic levels are only available for a fraction of the parasites, as the Benesh et al. 2014 was restricted to nematodes.

 ``` r
 # trophic level data from my tropic vacuum study